-starting point of the Camino de Santiago
+Start of the Camino de Santiago

-Now the reader knows why the mythical city of Esonstad on the coast of the Wadden Sea or, indeed, the Sea of the Frisians as it was called in the Middle Ages, is the true starting point of the long-distance pilgrim’s trail Camino de Santiago.
-For information about the pilgrim trails, check the sites Santiago aan het Wad ‘Santiago at the Wadden Sea’ and Jabikspaad ‘Jacob’s path’.
+Now the reader knows why the mythical city of Esonstad on the coast of the Wadden Sea or, indeed, the Frisian Sea, is the true starting point of the long-distance pilgrim's trail Camino de Santiago.

-history of Esonstad
+History of Esonstad

 In the year 357, the city burned down.
 Twenty years later, in 377, hertoga Udolphus Haron rebuilt the city.
 From then on the city is known as Esonstad, or as Mararmanos.
 According to others, Esonstad was not rebuilt until 834.
 This would have been done by chieftain Hayo Cango also known as Cammingha.
 Cango also had his castle built there which he named, of course, after himself: Camminghastate ‘Cammingha Burgh’.

-In the year 808 or 809, the Danes and Normans unexpectedly invaded the river Lauwers region and set the city on fire.
-Only twenty-four houses “die van hard dak waren”, i.e. those that had tiled roofs, were spared.
+In the year 808 or 809, Danes and Norsemen unexpectedly invaded the River Lauwers region and set the city on fire.
+Only twenty-four houses "die van hard dak waren”, i.e. those that had tiled roofs, were spared.
 The remaining houses, covered with reed and straw, were lost.
 Esonstad was rebuilt that same year with the help of the rich city of Stavoren.
 Again, the cities of Esonstad and Stavoren took revenge, and they plundered Jutland and Denmark, and came back with rich booty.

 Around the year 860 potestaat, i.e. magistrate ruler, Ugo (or Igo) Galema deployed a strong garrison at Esonstad.
 At his farewell he must have said to his soldiers:

-"Haadet goede wacht tyan da Nordera Oort, want vuyt da Grimma herna comt ws all quaad voort.
+Haadet goede wacht tyan da Nordera Oort, want vuyt da Grimma herna comt ws all quaad voort.

 Keep a close watch on the north, because all evil comes from the grim corner.

-“Ick hebbe tot Dockum int clooster van de Premonstratensen op haar liberie aengeteekent gevonden zeer oude monumenten, waeronder oock verhaelt stondt, dat, hoe als men duizent twee hondert en dertich schreef, is Esonstad aen de Louwerts zee gelegen deur een ongehoorden zeer hoogen waetervloedt ende stormachtigen tempeest geheelijck vergongen ende wech gedreven, oeck alsoe geheelijck verdroncken, zoe datter geen tien huizen staande bleven.
-Die poorten ende wallen storten omme, die grachten spoelden toe, zoe dat men niet mochte zien, datter er een stadt geweest hadde, dan die seer dicke muuren van een out vergangen slot, dat Camminghaburch hiete, wandt die helft van dien was noch blijven staan.”
+Ick hebbe tot Dockum int clooster van de Premonstratensen op haar liberie aengeteekent gevonden zeer oude monumenten, waeronder oock verhaelt stondt, dat, hoe als men duizent twee hondert en dertich schreef, is Esonstad aen de Louwerts zee gelegen deur een ongehoorden zeer hoogen waetervloedt ende stormachtigen tempeest geheelijck vergongen ende wech gedreven, oeck alsoe geheelijck verdroncken, zoe datter geen tien huizen staande bleven.
+Die poorten ende wallen storten omme, die grachten spoelden toe, zoe dat men niet mochte zien, datter er een stadt geweest hadde, dan die seer dicke muuren van een out vergangen slot, dat Camminghaburch hiete, wandt die helft van dien was noch blijven staan.

 In the library of the monastery of the Premonstratensians at Dokkum, I have found very old monuments/documents, under which it was also stated that, how in 1230, Esonstad at the Lauwers Sea perished completely and drifted away by an flood of unheard proportions and a wild tempest, so that not ten houses were left standing.
 The city gates and walls crumbled, the moats washed up, so that no one could see that there had ever been a city, except those very dark walls of a wrecked castle that was named Cammingha Burgh, because half of it was left standing.

-Legend has it that the Cammingha Burgh was rebuilt in the year 1238.
-At the end of the fourteenth century, this castle appears to have been taken by the Hollanders (i.e. the Dutchmen) in one of the wars against Duke Albrecht of Bavaria.
+Legend has it that the Cammingha Burh was rebuilt in the year 1238.
+At the end of the fourteenth century, this castle appears to have been taken by the Hollanders (i.e. Dutchmen) in one of the wars against Duke Albrecht of Bavaria.
 However, the Hollanders got into a fight with the Frisians and “in the first storm of the raging crowd” the castle was taken by the Frisians and the occupation force slaughtered.

 In conclusion